 - 1 Tbs sugar

-Well I hope you enjoy success with my recipe and tips.
+Well, I hope you enjoy success with my recipe and tips on making perfect scones.
 So tell me, what warming comfort foods do you enjoy in the winter time?